vegram/forge/CONTRIBUTING.md

-# ⚔️ Contributing to Blade
+# ⚔️ Contributing to Forge

-Welcome aboard and thank you for considering contributing to Blade!
+Welcome aboard and thank you for considering contributing to Forge!
 We appreciate your interest in our project and look forward to working with you.
-Before you get started, please read the rest of this document to understand how you can effectively contribute to Blade.
+Before you get started, please read the rest of this document to understand how you can effectively contribute to Forge.

 ## 📦 Setup